garyfleming/product-engineering/product-engineering.md

 ^  * Ken
     * Engineering lead for tools for develophers
     * Expert in his domain.
-    * Has historically made excellent decisions
+    * Has historically made excellent engineering decisions
     * Been given a PM - not used to working with them
     * Has no interest in ceding ground

+---

+# Example: Matt and Ken

-  * Matt
+^ * Matt
     * Experienced PO moved in from another area (Cloud?) because dev tooling need to start focussing more tools on Cloud
     * Well connected and knowledgeable
-    * Abrasive at times, but no right
+    * Abrasive at times, but usually right
   * No direct power dynamic but their mutual boss clearly favoured engineering - and Matt had significant seniority
   * Ken said what he was going to do, and took no feedback.
 Matt's only role was then to produce reports and OKRs to accomodate and justify decisions made - not really doing any product management.